2011 ITU World Championship Series: Lausanne

 Barbara Riveros Diaz claimed her first ITU World title when she came from fourth at the 500 metres to go point to out-sprint Hewitt, Jackson and Jenkins to the World Sprint title.
 In the men's race, a familiar trio took the first three spots and Jonathan Brownlee successfully defended his title out-kicking Gómez in the final few metres after earlier dropping his brother.

 In the overall series rankings, Diaz had led the women's field into Lausanne but it was Helen Jenkins who led the series into the Grand Final.
-The top four results in the series count towards a persons overall ranking.
+The top four results in the series count towards a person's overall ranking.
 Jenkins with her fourth-place finish replaced her 33rd position from Sydney which had previously counted to lead Diaz by 2913 points to 2712.
 In the battle for third, Paula Findley leads on 2637, but has been hampered with a hip injury.
 One point behind the Canadian is Andrea Hewitt.
 While Emma Jackson in her debut season on the ITU elite circuit can not be discounted on 2251 points.

 In the men's series, the medals were expected to be taken from a combination of Alistair Brownlee, Jonny Brownlee and Javier Gómez.
 Alistair leapt to the top of the standings after Lausanne, allowing his only non podium finish of the year, 29th in Sydney, to drop off, and now leading his brother and Gómez into the final round.
 The top three points look like this going into the final round: Alistair is on 3085 points, Jonathan with 2965 points, and Gómez with 2858 points.
 Fourth place man Alexander Brukhankov remained a threat to the podium with 2699 points.
 David Hauss was also still a candidate for the podium, sitting in fifth place going into Beijing on 2405 points.
 In Beijing, 1200 points were on offer to the winner, with 1100 to second and 1027 to third, where the 2011 World Champions will be crowned.